veeto

 Key Takeaways

-• Extends the deadline for prosecutors to object to wrongful conviction compensation claims from 45 to 120 days.
+• Extends the time for prosecutors to object to wrongful conviction compensation claims from 15 to 45 days.

-• Prohibits compensation payments to individuals currently serving sentences for serious or violent felonies.
+• Prohibits compensation payments to anyone currently serving time for a serious or violent felony.

 • Requires outstanding restitution orders to be paid from compensation before claimants receive payment.